-Now let's see what happens if we ignore daily currency fluctuations and use just one rate backward.
-Let's use the rate of October.
-The new amount is 42.546 €.
+Now let's see what happens if we ignore daily currency fluctuations and just stick to one rate backward.
+Let's use the rate of October 2020.
+The new amount is now 42.546 €.
 There's a difference of 1.699 €, almost 4% less.

-This example clearly shows why historical currency rates in WHMCS are important.
+This example clearly shows why storing historical currency rates in WHMCS is important.
 Not only it eases the job of your accountant but also lowers the risks of billing mistakes.

 First off, Billing Extension keeps track of exchange rates on a daily basis.
-Please be aware it is not retroactive.
-Rates are stored starting from the moment the module is installed on your WHMCS.
-Let's move to the integration.
+Please be aware that the module can't retroactively store rates.
+It starts recording them from the moment you install it on your system.

-The module adds an $bx_currencies array to the following invoice files:
+As for the integration, Billing Extension adds $bx_currencies array to the following invoice files:

 - viewinvoice.tpl - printable version

-It provides not only exchange rates but also the actual conversion for every amount of the invoice.
-That's how we implemented for invoice PDF by simply placing $bx_currency['rate_tosuffixed'] PHP variable in the right place.
+As you can see the array provides not only exchange rates but also the actual conversion rate for every amount of the invoice you are currently seeing or downloading.

-Below we show you two examples with the printable version.
+Now let's move to the printable version.
+The principle is the same.
+Here we decided to show both GBP and AUD.
 The only difference is that instead of PHP variables you need to use Smarty ones.
-The syntax is a bit different.
+The syntax is just a little different.